The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Location of resonances for infinite area surfaces

 Since we expect that there will be zeros in a larger region, it is therefore more appropriate to ask about the density of zeros.
 Naud showed the following: \begin{theorem}[Naud, 2014] Fix $\sigma \in \left(\frac{\delta}{2},\delta\right)$.
 Then there exists $0<\eta < \delta$:

 \end{theorem} The proof is particularly elegant and uses both the Bowen--Series map and properties of the pressure.

-\subsection{Patterns of zeros}
+\subsubsection{Patterns of zeros}

-Our final result describes the strange patterns of zeros that one sees empirically.
+Our final result concerns the strange patterns of zeros that one sees empirically.
 Consider again the example of a pair of pants and associate the Selberg zeta function (cf.~\eqref{zetaInf:def})

 where~$\gamma$ is a (prime) closed geodesic or an orbit of the flow of length~$\ell(\gamma)$.
-We have already seen (cf. Lemma~\ref{zetaMain:lem}) that the infinite product converges for $\Re(s) > \delta = \dim_H \Lambda$, the Hausdorff dimension of the limit set of the associated Bowen--Series map and there is an analytic extension to~$\mathbb C$ (using trace of the associated transfer operator).
+We have already mentioned (cf. Lemma~\ref{zetaMain:lem}) that the infinite product converges for $\Re(s) > \delta = \dim_H \Lambda$, the Hausdorff dimension of the limit set of the associated Bowen--Series map and there is an analytic extension to~$\mathbb C$, that can be established using trace of the associated transfer operator.

-In pioneering experimental work, D.~Borthwick has studied the location of the zeros for the zeta function in specific examples of infinite area surfaces~\cite{B14}.
-The plot in Figure~\ref{fig:draft2} is fairly typical for the distribution of zeros in the critical strip for a symmetric three funnelled surface where each of the three simple closed geodesics corresponding to a funnel has the same length.

-This is an infinite area surface whose compact core corresponds to a sphere with three disks removed (called a ``pair of pants'').
-As we have discussed, the closed orbits of geodesic flow belong to the reccurrent part, or to the convex core.

-A modern laptop allows one to study symmetric three funneled surface with the length of the three defining closed geodesics at least $8$ without much difficulty.

 The main object of study in this section is the zero set of the function~$Z_V$:

 \begin{problem} Where are the zeros of $Z_V(s)$, in strip $0 < \Re(s) < \delta$ located? \end{problem}